 The following items below are requirements for the Nursing program selection process:

-- Submit a program application for the Associate Degree Nursing program to [email protected].
+- Submit a Nursing program application.
 The application windows are October 1 through January 31 for Fall semester and April 1 through July 31 for Spring semester.

 - Review the TEAS Testing page for more information.
 (TEAS retest policy: Only two tests are allowed per calendar year, with 30 days between each test.)